synthiam/E-28_Voltmeter/README.md

 ## ARC Skill

-The ARC ADC skils are very easy to use with the Voltmeter.
+The ARC ADC skills are very easy to use with the Voltmeter.
 Read or graph the voltage values with the simple click of a mouse button or with code.

 Link: https://synthiam.com/Products/Controls/Adc